EnsadLab/ArduinoMotorShield/README.md

 ## hardware connections

-Given the following direction of the arduino shield.
+Given the following direction of the arduino shield. (oups...)
 ```
 				  -----------------
 arduino cable --- |				  |